-Prerequisites: Fir-em Chit/Outdoorsman Badge & complete wood splitting at Skagway.
+Prerequisites: At least one scout must have thier Firem'n Chit Badge & complete wood splitting at Skagway.
 Task: At this town you will build a fire lay no higher than 12 inches.
 Light the fire without the use of matches.
 Burn through the upper mark, 24 inches, and melt bag, releasing water to extinguish the fire.
 Flint and Steel only will be allowed.
 You will be timed from the first attempt to light the fire until the release of the water.
 You must tell the judge when you are ready to start; the judge will inform you when you may start.
 After starting the fire you may not add fuel.

 You will be allowed to fan and /or shield your fire from the wind.
 Lint will be provided by the Mayor.
 Once the fire is lit for 2 minutes then the string will be strung and the timing of the event will begin.